VictorAlbertos/KDirtyAndroid/README.md

 Those actions refer only to two layers.
 Data and presentation.
 Where is the domain layer?
 How knows?
 Probably in the server.

-The architecture which conducts this project has been designed with a clair purpose: keeping things as simple as possible wihout loosing the right abstraction to provide just the precise amount of indirection to make a testeable and maintainable application.
+The architecture which conducts this project has been designed with a clear purpose: keeping things as simple as possible wihout losing the right abstraction to provide just the precise amount of indirection to make a testeable and maintainable application.
 There is no ceremony, no *Uncle Bob*, no clean code; just Android itself, naked, truly exposed with its dirtiness.
 This architecture is just a window to this reality.

 ## What are you going to find in this repository: